Fast computation of distance-generalized cores using sampling: Updating data structures faster

 We will need two helper functions to maintain $B[v, i]$.
 The first function is a standard merge sort, $\algmergesort(X, Y)$, that merges two sorted lists in $\bigO{\abs{X} + \abs{Y}}$ time, maintaining the counters and the pointers.

-The other function is $\algdelete(X, Y)$ that removes nodes in $Y$ from $X$.
+The other function is $\algdelete(X, Y)$ that removes nodes in $Y$ from $X$, which we will use to remove nodes from $B[v, i]$.
 The deletion is done in by reducing the counters of the corresponding nodes in $X$ by 1, and removing them when the counter reaches 0.
 It is vital that we can process a single node $y \in Y$ in constant time.
 This will be possible because we will be able to use the pointer array described above.

 Let us now consider calling \algcompute.
 We would like to minimize the number of calls of \algcompute.
 In order to do that, we need additional bookkeeping.
 The first additional information is $m[v, i]$ which is the number of neighboring nodes $w \in A(v)$ for which $k[w, i - 1] = k[v, i]$.
 Proposition~\ref{prop:dyn} states that $k[v, i] \geq k[w, i - 1]$, for all $w \in A(v)$.
 Thus, if $m[v, i] > 0$, then there is a node $u \in A(v)$ with $k[v, i] = k[u, i - 1]$ and so recomputing $B[v, i]$ will not change $k[v, i]$ and will not add new nodes in $B[v, i]$.